plusk01/pointcloud-plane-segmentation/README.md

 This implementation only provides the `rspd` functionality for planar patch detection.
 Additionally, it removes the Qt dependency and uses modern CMake for the build system.
 The algorithm and default parameters are the same as in [the original](https://github.com/abnerrjo/PlaneDetection).

-Although the `master` branch depends on Open3D, the `rspd-original` branch does not.
+Although the `master` branch `rspd` library depends on Open3D, the [`rspd-original`](https://github.com/plusk01/pointcloud-plane-segmentation/tree/original-rspd) branch does not (the `rspd` library, though the app used to test / visualize does).